mongodb/libmongocrypt/doc/releasing.md

 - Make a PR to apply the "Update CHANGELOG.md for x.y.z" commit to the `master` branch.
 - Update the release on the [Jira releases page](https://jira.mongodb.org/projects/MONGOCRYPT/versions).
 - Record the release on [C/C++ Release Info](https://docs.google.com/spreadsheets/d/1yHfGmDnbA5-Qt8FX4tKWC5xk9AhzYZx1SKF4AD36ecY/edit?usp=sharing).
 This is done to meet SSDLC reporting requirements.
+- Add a link to the Evergreen waterfall for the tagged commit to [libmongocrypt Security Testing Summary](https://docs.google.com/document/d/1dc7uvBzu3okAIsA8LSW5sVQGkYIvwpBVdg5v4wb4c4s/edit#heading=h.5t79jwe4p0ss).

 ## Homebrew steps ##
 Submit a PR to update the Homebrew package https://github.com/mongodb/homebrew-brew/blob/master/Formula/libmongocrypt.rb. ([Example](https://github.com/mongodb/homebrew-brew/pull/208)).
 If not on macOS, request a team member to do this step.

 ## Debian steps ##
-Refer to the [Debian](https://docs.google.com/document/d/1ItyBC7VN383zNXu3oUOQJYR7adfYI8ECjLMJ5kqA9X8/edit#heading=h.wqad0pesgfc6) steps.
+Refer to the [Debian](https://github.com/mongodb/mongo-c-driver/blob/master/docs/dev/debian.rst) steps.
 If you are not a Debian maintainer on the team, request a team member to do this step.